+Audited net Unaudited pro

+tangible assets forma adjusted

+of the net tangible

+Company assets

+attributable to attributable to

+owners of the Estimated net owners of the

+Company as of proceeds from Company as of

+March 31, the March 31, Unaudited pro forma adjusted

+2018(1) [REDACTED] (2) 2018(3) net tangible as sets per Share (4)

+RMB million RMB million RMB million RMB HK\$

+Based on an [REDACTED]

+of HK\$[REDACTED]

+per H Share 127,750 [REDACTED][REDACTED][REDACTED]

+Based on an [REDACTED]

+of HK\$[REDACTED]

+per H Share 127,750 [REDACTED][REDACTED][REDACTED]
-Audited net tangible assets of the Company attributable to owners of the Company as of March 31, 2018 (1) Estimated net proceeds from the [REDACTED] (2) Unaudited pro forma adjusted net tangible assets attributable to owners of the Company as of March 31, 2018 (3) Unaudited pro forma adjusted net tangible assets per Share (4) RMB million RMB million RMB million RMB НК\$ Based on an [REDACTED] of HK\$[REDACTED] per H Share 127,750 [REDACTED] [REDACTED] [REDACTED] [REDACTED] Based on an [REDACTED] of HK\$[REDACTED] per H Share 127,750 [REDACTED] [REDACTED] [REDACTED] [REDACTED]

-- (2) The estimated net proceeds from the [REDACTED] are based on the indicative [REDACTED] of [REDACTED] per H Share after deduction of the estimated [REDACTED] fees and other related expenses payable by us, and takes no account of any shares which may be issued upon the exercise of the [REDACTED]. - (3) The unaudited pro forma adjusted net tangible assets per Share is arrived at after the adjustments referred to in the preceding paragraphs and on the basis that [REDACTED] Shares were in issue assuming that the [REDACTED] has been completed on March 31, 2018, but takes no account of any shares which may be issued upon the exercise of the [REDACTED]. - (4) For the purpose of this unaudited pro forma statement of adjusted net tangible assets, the balance stated in Renminbi are converted into Hong Kong dollars at the rate of [REDACTED].
+- (1) The audited net tangible assets attributable to owners of the Company as of March 31, 2018 is extracted from the Accountant's Report set out in Appendix I to this document, which is based on the audited net assets of the Company attributable to owners of the Company as of March 31, 2018 of RMB127,875 million, with adjustments for intangible assets as of March 31, 2018 of RMB125 million, which mainly represented the purchased software. - (2) The estimated net proceeds from the [REDACTED] are based on the indicative [REDACTED] of [REDACTED] and [REDACTED] per H Share after deduction of the estimated [REDACTED] fees and other related expenses payable by us, and takes no account of any shares which may be issued upon the exercise of the [REDACTED]. - (3) The unaudited pro forma adjusted net tangible assets per Share is arrived at after the adjustments referred to in the preceding paragraphs and on the basis that [REDACTED] Shares were in issue assuming that the [REDACTED] has been completed on March 31, 2018, but takes no account of any shares which may be issued upon the exercise of the [REDACTED]. - (4) For the purpose of this unaudited pro forma statement of adjusted net tangible assets, the balance stated in Renminbi are converted into Hong Kong dollars at the rate of [REDACTED].
 No representation is made that Renminbi amounts have been, could have been or may be converted into Hong Kong dollars, or vice versa, at that rate.